Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ### Enter the store address

-In this step you define the store address.
+In this step, you specify the store address.
 The store address is the delivery address, which has to be defined for tax purposes.
 Further, a delivery address and an invoice address should be indicated on every receipt created in the POS system.

 #### Prerequisites